-If teaching language arts has been a struggle in your homeschool or if you are new to homeschooling and aren’t sure where to start, then this series is for you.
+If teaching language arts has been a struggle in your homeschool or if you are new to homeschooling and aren’t sure where to start, then this is for you.
 It will be all about the nuts & bolts of learning & teaching language arts for homeschool moms.

-- My approach to teaching language arts is very loosely based on the Spalding method which I have adapted to meet our needs as a large homeschooling family who embraces a lifestyle of learning.
+- My approach to teaching language arts is very loosely based on the Spalding method which I have adapted to meet our needs as a large homeschooling family that embraces a lifestyle of learning.

 - My goal is to show you how to teach yourself language arts so that you can teach your children language arts – while instilling a love of learning in your children.

 - You will learn how to be intentional in language arts instruction so that you are prepared and able to utilize almost any language arts curriculum to your benefit.